Conformal Circles and Local Diffeomorphisms: Introduction

 \section{Introduction}

-Riemannian geodesics, as fundamental geometric objects, are often considered to study Riemannian structures.
-One equivalence problem about geodesics and Riemannian structures is the following: if there is a diffeomorphism mapping geodesics to geodesics, is it an isometry?
-The answer is negative due to affine transformations on Euclidean spaces; in general, one may need to further assume irreducible Riemannian manifolds \cite{irredriemannaffinetransf,foundationtodiffgeom}.
-The problem, however, is positive in some sense on CR manifolds \cite{Chainpreserving} and conformal manifolds \cite{preserveconformalcircleinf}.\\
+Riemannian geodesics, as fundamental geometric objects, are often considered when studying Riemannian structures.
+One classic problem concerning geodesics and Riemannian structures is the following: If there is a diffeomorphism that maps geodesics to geodesics, is it an isometry?
+The answer is negative due to affine transformations on Euclidean spaces.
+In general, one may need to further assume irreducible Riemannian manifolds for the diffeomorphism to be an isometry \cite{irredriemannaffinetransf,foundationtodiffgeom}.
+The parallel problems for CR manifolds \cite{Chainpreserving} and conformal manifolds \cite{Caratheodory,preserveconformalcircleinf} are affirmative in some sense.

-For a pseudo-Riemannian conformal manifold $(M^{n\geq 3},[g])$, there is also a distinguished family of curves called conformal circles, or called conformal geodesics, which satisfy a third-order differential equation for non-null circles \cite{BaileyandEastwood}.
-Their derivation is based on different perspectives of conformal manifolds: Cartan geometry \cite{FriedrichandSchmidt}, standard tractor bundle \cite{tractorbundle}, and Poincaré-Einstein space \cite{JoelfineandHerfray} (More detailed discussions about each viewpoint for conformal manifolds can be found in \cite{tractorbundlelecture, FeffermanandGraham2,geometrytextbook3,tractorambient, parabolictextbook}).
-Take the Riemannian conformal model, unit sphere $(S^n,[g_{S^n}])$, as an example, the conformal circles are either straight lines or planar circles through stereographic projection on the Euclidean space \cite{Tod_exampleofconformalcircle}.
-On the Poincaré ball $B^{n+1}$, each circle on $S^n=\partial B^{n+1}$ can be orthogonally extended to a totally geodesic surface in $B^{n+1}$.
-Based on the conformally flat model case, each conformal circle in a Riemannian conformal manifold $(M,[g])$ can be formally extended to an asymptotically totally geodesic surface in the Poincaré-Einstein space $(M_+,g_+)$ by holographic construction \cite{JoelfineandHerfray} where the term holography comes from physics, e.g., \cite{Witten1998AntideSS}.
-We will use the term "holography" to mean the geometry from Poincaré-Einstein space $(M_+,g_+)$. \\
+In the context of a pseudo-Riemannian conformal manifold $(M^{n},[g])$ with $n\geq 2$, a distinguished family of curves known as conformal circles or conformal geodesics emerges.
+These curves satisfy a third-order differential equation for non-null circles \cite{BaileyandEastwood}.
+The derivation of these conformal circles is based on various perspectives of conformal manifolds, including Cartan geometry \cite{FriedrichandSchmidt}, the standard tractor bundle \cite{tractorbundle}, and the Poincaré-Einstein manifold \cite{JoelfineandHerfray}.
+More detailed discussions about each viewpoint on conformal manifolds can be found in references such as \cite{tractorbundlelecture, FeffermanandGraham2,geometrytextbook3,tractorambient, parabolictextbook}.
+Taking the unit sphere $(S^n,[g_{S^n}])$ as a Riemannian conformal model, the conformal circles in the model are either straight lines or planar circles when viewed through stereographic projection onto Euclidean space \cite{Tod_exampleofconformalcircle}.
+In the context of the Poincaré ball $B^{n+1}$, each circle on the boundary $S^n=\partial B^{n+1}$ can be orthogonally extended to form a totally geodesic surface within $B^{n+1}$.
+Based on the case of the conformally flat model, each conformal circle in a Riemannian conformal manifold $(M,[g])$ can be formally extended to an asymptotically totally geodesic surface in the Poincaré-Einstein space $(M_+,g_+)$ by holographic construction \cite{JoelfineandHerfray} where the term holography comes from physics, e.g., \cite{Witten1998AntideSS}.
+We will use the term "holography" to mean the geometry from Poincaré-Einstein space $(M_+,g_+)$.